aitorfi/knowledge-base/_software-development/c-programming-language/pointers.md

 ### Dereferencing

 Dereferencing a pointer means accessing the value stored at the memory location it points to and it is done by using the indirection operator (*).
-The following example shows a function that recieves two pointers to int and swaps their values.
-Once the function is executes both pointers will still be pointing to the same memory addresses only the value in those memory addesses will have changed.
+The following example shows a function that receives two pointers to int and swaps their values.
+Once the function is executes both pointers will still be pointing to the same memory addresses only the value in those memory addresses will have changed.

 ```c
 void swap(int *a, int *b)